PieterVerbeke/COMPASS/ReadME.md

 	**Path to the folder where the output-figure(s) will be stored**
 	- e.g. "C:\Users\maudb\Downloads"

-	2c) Group Difference (GD): T-statistic for difference between recovered parameter values of two groups.
+	2c) Group Difference (GD): T-statistic for difference between estimated parameter values of two groups.

   Open the InputFile_GD and specify
   * _ntrials_: integer 𝜖 [5, +∞[
 	**number of trials within the experiment (minimal 5)**
   * _nreversals_: integer 𝜖 [0, ntrials[